 4WD Parts at 1A Auto

-Four-wheel drive (commonly abbreviated to 4WD or referred to as 4-wheel drive) systems allow the engine to drive all four wheels of a vehicle simultaneously.
-The benefit of a four-wheel drive system is that, by being able to drive four wheels instead of two, you have the ability to double the amount of force needed to make you go that the tires apply to the surface it is driving on.
-So, both traction and acceleration is enhanced.
-This is particularly useful in low-traction conditions where wheel slippage (when the force applied to a tire is greater than the amount of force that the tire can apply against the ground or the ground can apply against the tire) is much more likely to occur, such as off-roading, wet or snowy conditions, climbing slippery hills, or on dirt roads.
-For these reasons a 4WD system is common on trucks and SUVs including Jeep models.
+Four-wheel drive (commonly referred to as 4WD or 4-wheel drive) systems allow the engine to drive all four wheels of a vehicle simultaneously.
+The benefit of a four-wheel drive system is that, by being able to drive four wheels instead of two, you have the ability to double the amount of force needed to pull forward.
+The tires apply to the surface it is driving on, so both traction and acceleration are enhanced.
+This is particularly useful in low-traction conditions where wheel slippage (when the force applied to a tire is greater than the amount of force that the tire can apply against the ground or the ground can apply against the tire) is much more likely to occur, such as off-roading, wet, or snowy conditions, climbing slippery hills, or on dirt roads.
+For these reasons a 4WD system is common on trucks and SUVs—including Jeep models.
 The term four-by-four (4x4) refers to this general class of four-wheeled vehicles that consist of a drivetrain that allows for all four of the wheels to receive torque (i.e. the power that moves your vehicle) from the engine simultaneously.
-The first number is normally in reference to the total amount of axle ends, and the second number references the number of wheels that are powered.
+The first number is normally a reference to the total amount of axle ends, and the second number references the number of wheels that are powered.
 Since running the vehicle in 4WD all the time reduces fuel mileage and is taxing on the various 4WD parts, most 4x4 vehicles run in rear wheel drive most of the time and can be switched into 4WD at the press of a button.
 There are a number of different parts that make this possible.
 Different manufacturers all use different systems to achieve this, so we’ll stick primarily to the basics here.

 When the front driveshaft is not active, the front wheels are allowed to spin freely.
 There must be some mechanism to cause the front wheels to drive the vehicle along with the rear ones.
 Often this takes the form of locking hubs.
 These hubs usually spin freely around the axle shafts but can then be locked on to be driven by the shafts.
 In older 4x4 models, with manual locking hubs, the driver had to get outside of the vehicle and lock the hubs that connect the wheels to the axle shafts.
 Automatic locking hubs lock into place by the forward motion of the axle shafts.
 Once the front driveshaft starts to drive the front axle shafts, they activate the automatic locking hub.
 The automatic locking hubs can be deactivated by driving the vehicle in reverse.